Primary Navigation Mobile

 The CR-V handles tidily, but isn’t what you’d call exciting.

-Ride quality is a bit stiff at low speeds, clattering over sharper imperfections around town, but it settles down nicely on the motorway without too much float.
-This is a car that’s happiest being driven in a relaxed fashion.
+In either case, ride quality is a bit stiff at low speeds, clattering over sharper imperfections around town.
+But it settles down nicely on the motorway without too much float or any irritating firmness.
+Even so, this is a car that’s happiest being driven in a relaxed fashion.